MarcBoule/ImpromptuModular/README.md

 * [BigButtonSeq2](#big-button-seq2): 6-channel 128-step gate and CV sequencer based on BigButtonSeq.

-* [Semi-Modular Synth 16](#sms-16): Internally pre-patched all in one synthesizer for quickly getting sounds and learning the basics of modular synthesis.
+* [SMS16](#sms-16): Internally pre-patched all-in-one semi-modular synthesizer for quickly getting sounds and learning the basics of modular synthesis.

 * [WriteSeq32/64](#write-seq): Multi-channel 32/64-step sequencers with CV inputs for easy sequence programming.

-* [Four-View and Hotkey](#utilities): Small chord viewer module that shows the note names of up to 4 CVs; Utility module that sends a trigger when a given key is pressed (mouse must be over module).
+* [4View and Hotkey](#utilities): Small chord viewer module that shows the note names of up to 4 CVs, and a utility module that sends a trigger when a given key is pressed (mouse must be over module).
+(Hotkey**>= v1.1.4**)

 Details about each module are given in the links above, and a feature comparison table is given below for the sequencers.
 Feedback and bug reports (and [donations](https://www.paypal.me/marcboule)) are always appreciated!